France: Media

-In 2021, regional daily newspapers (like Ouest-France, Sud Ouest, La Voix du Nord, Dauphiné Libéré, Le Télégramme, and Le Progrès) more than doubled the sales of national newspapers (like Le Monde, Le Figaro, L'Équipe (sports), Le Parisien, and Les Echos (finance)).
-Free dailies, distributed in metropolitan centers, continue to increase their market share.
+In 2021, regional daily newspapers, such as Ouest-France, Sud Ouest, La Voix du Nord, Dauphiné Libéré, Le Télégramme, and Le Progrès, more than doubled the sales of national newspapers, such as Le Monde, Le Figaro, L'Équipe (sports), Le Parisien, and Les Echos (finance).
+Free dailies, distributed in metropolitan centres, continue to increase their market share.
 The sector of weekly magazines includes more than 400 specialised weekly magazines published in the country.

 The most influential news magazines are the left-wing Le Nouvel Observateur, centrist L'Express and right-wing Le Point (in 2009 more than 400,000 copies), but the highest circulation numbers for weeklies are attained by TV magazines and by women's magazines, among them Marie Claire and ELLE, which have foreign versions.
 Influential weeklies also include investigative and satirical papers Le Canard Enchaîné and Charlie Hebdo, as well as Paris Match.
 As in most industrialised nations, the print media have been affected by a severe crisis with the rise of the internet.
-In 2008, the government launched a major initiative to help the sector reform and become financially independent, but in 2009 it had to give 600,000 euros to help the print media cope with the economic crisis, in addition to existing subsidies.
+In 2008, the government launched a major initiative to help the sector reform and become financially independent, but in 2009 it had to give €600,000 to help the print media cope with the 2008 financial crisis, in addition to existing subsidies.

 In 1974, after years of centralised monopoly on radio and television, the governmental agency ORTF was split into several national institutions, but the three already-existing TV channels and four national radio stations remained under state control.
-It was only in 1981 that the government allowed free broadcasting in the territory, ending the state monopoly on radio.
-French television was partly liberalised in the next two-decade with the creation of several commercial channels, mainly thanks to cable and satellite television.
-In 2005 the national service Télévision Numérique Terrestre introduced digital television all over the territory, allowing the creation of other channels.
+It was only in 1981 that the government allowed free broadcasting in the territory.

-The four existing national channels are owned by the state-owned consortium France Télévisions, funded by advertising revenue and TV licence fees.
-Public broadcasting group Radio France runs five national radio stations.
-Among these public media are Radio France Internationale, which broadcasts programmes in French all over the world, as well as Franco-German TV channel TV5 Monde.
-In 2006, the government created the global news channel France 24.

-Society

-According to a BBC poll in 2010, based on 29,977 responses in 28 countries, France is globally seen as a positive influence in the world's affairs: 49% have a positive view of the country's influence, whereas 19% have a negative view.
-The Nation Brand Index of 2008 suggested that France has the second best international reputation, only behind Germany.
-A global opinion poll for the BBC saw France ranked the fourth most positively viewed nation in the world (behind Germany, Canada and the United Kingdom) in 2014.